Ravi10000/type-fast/README.md

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->
 This project is setup by Ravi Sharma.

+## `About <Project> Type Fast`
+This project provides typing environmet to imporve typing by providing quotes from an Api that gives a random quote everytime we send a request to its endpoint.
+For now the endpoint is 'https://api.quotable.io/random'

 ### `Welcome`

-and I welcome everyone to contribute to this project, and help me build it  fast and efficient.
+I welcome everyone to contribute to this project, and help me build it fast and efficient.
 <!--
 ### `npm start`